schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 What ultimately caused this was rendering the Skia view before we had finished loading.
 In React-native, this is normal.
 It re-renders the view.
-However, since Skia has its own rendering thread, when React-Native re-rendered the view at an unexpected time, Skia would start to delete, then delete again the same resources.
+However, since Skia has its own rendering thread, when React-Native re-rendered the view at an unexpected time, Skia would start to delete, then re-delete the same resources.
 Deleting already-deleted memory killed Skia and required restarting the application.

 The solution for this was to not render the Skia view until loading was done.
-We had well-defined locations where we needed Skia to be rending and where it was not.
+We had well-defined locations where we needed Skia to be rending and where it was not required.
 We make sure to:
 * Only render the Skia view when loading was complete, otherwise render an empty view
 * Any time we issued a change that caused a re-render of the skia view, we first cleared a setting, which would cause the Skia view to stop being rendered
 * Then we'd set a new value, causing everything to be rendered fresh

 The end solution resulted in cleaner code overall.
+The solution was to allow for "parallel" rendering threads only when a design was loaded.
+No design?
+No Skia rendering.
+Design?
+Skia rendering.
+Any time we changed designs, we first set state to stop rendering Skia, loaded the design, and upon completion, begin using Skia again.

 ### Loading Icon Resources
 Another issue we encountered was indeterminate load ordering of resources.
 We had an issue with the order in which